myshell-ai/AIlice/README.md

 <a name="choice-of-llm"></a>
 ## Choice of LLM
 AIlice is not yet fully developed, and prompts have not been optimized for each model.
-Currently, gpt-4 (include gpt-4-1106-preview, which is gpt-4 Turbo) can provide the best results, but due to the long running time of the Agent and the great consumption of tokens, please use gpt-4 with caution.
+Currently, gpt-4-1106-preview can provide the best results, but due to the long running time of the Agent and the great consumption of tokens, please use gpt-4 with caution.

-gpt-3.5-turbo still has problems.
-It has relatively high requirements for prompts, and we have never been able to find a stable prompt expression.
+gpt-4-turbo/gpt-3.5-turbo is surprisingly lazy, and we have never been able to find a stable prompt expression.

+The Claude-3 series appears to have performance comparable to top-tier models, but I haven't had the opportunity to access these APIs, so I can't provide more information.

+The performance of mistral-small-latest/mistral-medium-latest/mistral-large-latest is in the second tier, but still not practical.

 The original intention of this project is to build agents based on open source LLM.
 Closed source models are not within the focus of support (so we bypass openai's function calling mechanism).
-It can be expected soon in the future, more powerful open source models suitable for agent applications will emerge to make up for this, so we will no longer spend effort on gpt-3.5-turbo compatibility.
+So, despite commercial models offering better performance, our development efforts always revolve around open-source models.

+For users whose hardware capabilities are insufficient to run open-source models locally, they can try Groq: llama3-70b-8192.
+Of course, AIlice also supports other models under Groq.
+One issue with running under Groq is that it's easy to exceed rate limits, so it can only be used for simple experiments.

 Among the open-source models, the ones that usually perform well include: